BICD-dev/recharge-site/README.md

-⚡ RechargeX – Data, Airtime & Utility Payment Platform
+⚡ Datafy – Data, Airtime & Utility Payment Platform

 A full-stack web application that enables users to recharge airtime, buy data plans, and pay for utility bills seamlessly.
 Built with React + TypeScript on the frontend and Node.js + Express + PostgreSQL on the backend.